BenNeise/bennneise.github.io/_posts/2013-03-12-function-to-check-whether-a-computer-is-responding-to-ping.markdown

 tags: powershell
 ---

-<div class="info">This function will not work on PowerShell Core.</div>
+<div class="info">This function will not work on PowerShell Core.
+But you should probably be using <a href="https://learn.microsoft.com/en-us/powershell/module/microsoft.powershell.management/test-connection?view=powershell-7.4">Test-Connection</a> regardless.</div>

 A lot of my scripts use Active Directory to create lists of servers.
-Unfortunately, AD often contains decomissioned computer objects, which can cause certain queries to time-out
+Unfortunately, AD often contains decommissioned computer objects, which can cause certain queries to time-out

 I wrote this quick function so that before running WMI queries against a server, we could do a quick check to see whether it was online.